CountCarMaster/GANN/README.md

 development log.

 NOW DONE:
+- Finished the dataset maker.

 TODO:
+- Make a dataset.
+- Turn the model to the segmentation mission.
+- Fit the model.
-- finish the dataset maker
+- Test the model.